ChingHuanChiu/alphabt/README.md

 # TODO

-1. Add feature that accept long action and short action within a single strategy
+1. Add feature that accept long action and short action within a single strategy i.e. the situation like the in_position_queue : [buy, close, sell] must be solved
 2. Unit Test